OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 - The secret you chose on [Step 4](#4-complete-the-configuration-fields) as password (field **OpenVidu Secret** in the table).

 At OpenVidu dashboard you can test the video transmission.
 You can now add your own application to your instance.
 To learn how check the [next section](#adding-your-own-app-to-cloudformation-openvidu-server).

-  > **IMPORTANT**: Even though the Status of your new Stack shows "CREATE_COMPLETE",
-  > it will take a bit longer until you can access your OpenVidu Server.
-Be patient.

 Adding your own app to CloudFormation OpenVidu Server